PrefectHQ/prefect/docs/concepts/settings.md

 ### Profile files

-Profiles are stored persisted to the `PREFECT_PROFILES_PATH`, which can be changed with an environment variable.
+Profiles are persisted to the `PREFECT_PROFILES_PATH`, which can be changed with an environment variable.

 By default, it is stored in your `PREFECT_HOME` directory:
 ```